4.5 xaringan Presentation

 Recognizes special syntaxes like

-for presenter notesBut doesn’t support fenced divs
+.class[ text ],--for incremental reveals,???for presenter notesBut doesn’t support fenced divs

-or Pandoc extensions like footnotes, definition lists, etc.
+:::or Pandoc extensions like footnotes, definition lists, etc.

 Pandoc parser (when you set

-in yaml):Full Pandoc Markdown support → you can use fenced divs, footnotes, definition lists, tables with alignment, math extensions, etc.
+markdown: pandocin yaml):Full Pandoc Markdown support → you can use fenced divs, footnotes, definition lists, tables with alignment, math extensions, etc.

 However, some remark-specific syntaxes may stop working or behave differently, especially:

-sometimes doesn’t parse as expectedIndentation rules for lists and code can be stricter
+.class[ text ]sometimes doesn’t parse as expectedIndentation rules for lists and code can be stricter

 Incremental slides (